Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 The Exalt may run up walls, cross liquids, and even run across the underside of horizontal surfaces, such as bridges or roofs, so long as they continue to run.

-In combat “Continuing to run” means that the Exalt must make a Move action each round.

 Awareness
 ---------